 Weekly Updates: Herd Enrollment by State

-Herd enrollment information is updated on Wednesdays by 4 p.m.
+Herd enrollment information is updated on Fridays by 9 a.m.
 ET.

 State